 In traveling around the world, I have learned that every course is unique.
-Do you wonder where all the people come from that play your course?
-While 95% of your play is probably based on golfers who live with 20 miles, what about the 5%?
+Do you wonder where all the golfers come from that play your course?
+While 95% of your play is probably live with 20 miles, what about the other 5%?
 How far have they traveled and why did they come?